gregorykelleher/gregorykelleher_website/user/pages/01.blog/cultural_identity/item.md

 And neither does their frequent occurrence show any signs of abating, where _‘since the end of the cold war ethno-cultural conflicts have become the most common source of political violence’._ (Kymlicka, 1996).

-In fact, the term _‘balkanisation’_ has come to describe the process of fragmentation of a state into smaller regions (centred on a shared cultural identity) that are uncooperative or openly hostile with each other.
-(Wiktionary, n.d.)
+In fact, the term _‘balkanisation’_ has come to describe the process of fragmentation of a state into smaller regions (centred on a shared cultural identity) that are uncooperative or openly hostile with each other (Wiktionary, n.d.).

 It must be noted that these historical events aren’t simply foreign matters or unrepresentative of our own advanced societies, but that we too, in modern liberal democracies are subject to the same prejudice at home.